 - Demonstrating how water humor works, and then getting punched by a giant arm with a boxing glove.

-: —and the great big fancy party is happening— [Text saying "Tomorrow" with picture of Annie appears.]
-Critic:
+Critic: —and the great big fancy party is happening—

-—and the odds of any plot device being original in this movie is— [Text saying "Zero" with picture of Zero appears.]
-Critic:
+Critic: —and the odds of any plot device being original in this movie is—

-- The Critic getting excited at the prospect of the main character's dog actually dying—only to be incredibly disappointed when instead, it lands in a trashbin for another "messy" joke.
+- The Critic getting excited at the prospect of a character's dog actually dying—only to be incredibly disappointed when instead, it lands in a trashbin for another "messy" joke.

-Hey guys, I totally think we should do a bit where a guy sleeps in bed with a monkey and he doesn't know it.
-Ape B:
+Ape A: Hey guys, I totally think we should do a bit where a guy sleeps in bed with a monkey and he doesn't know it.

-I dunno, that sounds like it might get old fast.
-Ape A:
+Ape B: I dunno, that sounds like it might get old fast.

+Other Apes: Babies?
+Genius!
 Can we make them horribly lip-sync?
-Ape A:

 - Playing a clip from The Critic that mocks "mistaking a monkey for a human" scenes during Faye Dunaway's massage.